Have $5? Let's Self-Host a Next.js app With Prisma

 Configure config/deploy.yml:

-service: my-app
+service: is

-image: your-dockerhub-username/my-app
+image: waelassafdev/sentence-app

 servers: